Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/docs/PROJECT_STATUS.md

 ### Search & Enrichment

 - `SearchEngine` consumes bundles, aggregates matches by username, and enriches identities by appending newly captured embeddings.
-- `_auto_enrich_identity` records the similarity that triggered the update plus provenance metadata so profiles track their own dimensional growth (total embeddings, last added face ID, confidence history).
+- `_auto_enrich_identity` records the similarity that triggered the update plus provenance metadata.
+- Enrichment is **delta-aware**: when a user already exists, the system only uploads missing embedding keys (“dimensions”) rather than re-uploading existing vectors.
 - Thresholds and top-k settings surfaced in the Streamlit UI, along with per-face match breakdowns.

 ### Operations & Tooling